schnoddelbotz/markdownBrauser/public/_about.md

 [latest markdownBrauser release](https://github.com/schnoddelbotz/markdownBrauser/releases)
 on your webserver.
-It simply expects your documents to live in a directory next to the unpacked markdownBrowser, in a folder called `pages/` -- see tree outline below.
+It simply expects your documents to live in a directory next to the unpacked markdownBrowser, in a folder called `pages/` by default.
+The `pages/` folder is expected to contain markdown files with `.md` file extension.

 An example installation, assuming: